Sigma-2 receptor

 Although the sigma-2 receptor was identified as a separate pharmacological entity from the sigma-1 receptor in 1990, the gene that codes for the receptor was identified as TMEM97 only in 2017.
 TMEM97 was shown to regulate the cholesterol transporter NPC1 and to be involved in cholesterol homeostasis.
 The sigma-2 receptor is a four-pass transmembrane protein located in the endoplasmic reticulum.
 It has been found to play a role in both hormone signaling and calcium signaling, in neuronal signaling, in cell proliferation and death, and in binding of antipsychotics.

 Classification

 The sigma-2 receptor is located in the lipid raft.
 The sigma-2 receptor is found in several areas of the brain, including high densities in the cerebellum, motor cortex, hippocampus, and substantia nigra.
 It is also highly expressed in the lungs, liver, and kidneys.

 Function

-The sigma-2 receptor takes part in a number of normal-function roles, including cell proliferation, non-neuronal, and neuronal signaling.
-Much of sigma-2 receptor function relies on signaling cascades.
-The receptor's interaction with EGFR and PGRMC1 proteins allow for sigma-2 receptors to play diverse roles within cell through Ras, PLC, and PI3K singaling.
+The sigma-2 receptor takes part in a number of normal-function roles such as cholesterol homeostasis.